ivaROS/noetic_turtlebot/Turtlebot.md

 ./installTurtlebot.sh
 ```
 If started in proper path and running as expected, then there should be a ton of output, some compiling information being output, then finally 147 packages successfully compiled.
 Of those 105 will succeed with warnings.

+when done, if not more ROS1 development will be done, it is probably best to get rid of the apt source for ROS1 Noetic/Focal.